 - 1. Are you registered for an English class?
 All students are expected to take English in their first semester at Farmingdale.
 The following are some guidelines to consider: - a.
 You may be waived from EGL 101 (Composition I/College Writing) and/or EGL 102 (Composition II/Writing About Literature) if you took AP, University in the High School, or IB and received credits for them.
 Please see the "New Student Checklist" for details on sharing your test scores for transfer credit evaluation. - b.
-If you received a score of 500 or higher on the Evidence Based Reading and Writing section of the SAT exam will be placed in EGL 101; if you received an essay score below 500 on the Evidence Based Reading and Writing section of the SAT will be placed in EGL 097. - c.
-If you took the ACT Exam and opted out of taking the ACT essay and have a score of 21 or higher on BOTH the Reading and English Sections of the ACT, you will be provisionally placed in EGL 101; if you opted out of taking the ACT essay and received a score below 21 on BOTH the ACT Reading and English sections will be provisionally placed in EGL 097. - d.
-In the absence of SAT or ACT exam a Common Core ELA Regents grade of 83 or higher will place you into EGL 101.
-A Common Core ELA Regents grade of 82 or lower will place you into EGL 097. - e.
-If you do not have any of the above, you will be placed in EGL 097.
-This is a preparatory class and does not apply to your degree.
-Students who are placed in EGL 097 are strongly encouraged to take the English Placement Exam prior to the start of classes.
-When you receive your exam results via email, you MUST contact the Liberal Arts and Sciences Office so the class can be adjusted on your schedule and place you in EGL 101, otherwise it will result in taking a course you do not need that doesn't count toward your degree.
+If you score an 83 or higher on the ELA Regents, you will be placed in EGL 101. - c.
+If you score 71 82 on the ELA Regents, you will be required to take a self-guided English placement exam.
+Your exam results will then provide you with a recommendation regarding your English placement into either EGL 097 or EGL 101. - d.
+If you score a 70 or lower on the ELA Regents, you will be placed into EGL 097.
+This is a preparatory class and does not apply to your degree/earn credits.

-• Science:
+Science: